Introduction

 - Detailed documentation from the roofer, including invoices, completion certificates, and sometimes photographs of the completed work.

-To effectively navigate these requirements, homeowners should:
+To navigate these requirements effectively, homeowners should:

-In summary, the insurance company’s involvement is crucial in managing the depreciation process.
+In summary, the insurance company’s involvement is critical in managing the depreciation process.
 Their role in evaluating damage, verifying repairs, and releasing funds ensures that roofing projects are completed to high standards, benefiting both homeowners and roofers alike.

 Why Does the Roofer Receive the Depreciation Check?